FOR IMMEDIATE RELEASE April 11, 2022

 Our story began long ago from a vision which came about after September 11, 2001.
-The vision where journalists and filmmakers would use their phone cameras to share stories.
+The vision where journalists and filmmakers would use cameras on their phones to share stories.
 However, it did not take.
 In 2005 & 2006, Susan Botello began to research the idea of moving the vision forward by creating a film festival to give credibility to the vision.
 However, the only way to do that considering the quality of phone cameras was not realistic as she wanted to give respect to filmmakers by putting their films on a big screen and rolling out the red carpet for them.
 So she waited.

 The world around her seemed to be skeptical.
 She was told to just make an "online" film festival but she was unwilling to have her first film festival without providing a venue and a big screen with a red carpet award ceremony.
 Finally, in 2012 just a few weeks before she thought she may have to postpone the dates again for her festival brand, International Mobil Film Festival™, she found a venue through Grossmont College.
 With only a few weeks to get everything ready, she was able to pull it off.
 MFF2012 may have been the first mobile film festival which treated mobile films and filmmakers just as any traditional film festival would do and still does by screening films on a big screen, networking, the red carpet, Q&A and an awards ceremony.
 It even included a mobile filmmaking workshop.

 MFF2012 Attending Filmmakers representing Macedonia, Los Angeles, and San Diego.

 The short film competition of mobile films is one to five minutes and is an opportunity for all "earthlings" to get a foot in the door of the film industry by sparking creativity and providing the opportunity for exposure to anyone and everyone with a mobile phone of any brand or make.
 Submissions for the traditional short film competition by the International Mobile Film Festival in San Diego is free with a *scholarship so anyone can do it. *See Rules for details.